 Several cleaning solutions can effectively remove mold:

-• Bleach: A common solution is a mixture of one part bleach to ten parts water.
+- Bleach: Use 1 cup of bleach per 1 gallon of water.
 Bleach can kill mold on non-porous surfaces but may not be effective on porous materials.

 When to Call a Professional